teuton-software/teuton/docs/learn/22-result.md

 end
 ```

+## Example 2

-**Example 2:** When we are debugging our test and we want to see the content of the "result" object on the screen, we will use `result.debug`.
+When we are debugging our test and we want to see the content of the "result" object on the screen, we will use `result.debug`.

 ```ruby
 group "Checking users" do